absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 By default, the `console` driver is the `prettyError` driver, which uses the `terminal` service to echo the formatted error.

 The formatting is handled by the [`pretty-error`](https://github.com/AriaMinaei/pretty-error) package.
-The style from the `terminal` service is automatically transferred to the `pretty-errpr` instance.
+The style from the `terminal` service is automatically transferred to the `pretty-error` instance.